 We are dedicated to putting poetry back into the everyday affairs of the people,

-Instead of deadening our minds by swiping through images on our phones,
+Instead of dulling our minds swiping through images on our phones,

-MUSED. encourages us to sift through the emotions in our minds that are dying to be explored.
+MUSED. encourages us to sift through the emotions in our minds that inspire us.

 Poetry, more than any other artistic medium, gets inside the mind.

 Painting is soothing.
 Music is immersive.
 And writing is a mirror—and it asks a lot of us.

 Some events are too outside our perception of normal to understand, and yet,